Kim Jong Il: Cult of personality

-Kim was the focus of an personality cult inherited from his father and founder of the DPRK, Kim Il Sung.
+Kim was the focus of a personality cult inherited from his father and founder of the DPRK, Kim Il Sung.
 Kim Jong Il was often the centre of attention throughout ordinary life in the DPRK.
 On his 60th birthday (based on his official date of birth), mass celebrations occurred throughout the country on the occasion of his Hwangap.
 In 2010, the North Korean media reported that Kim's distinctive clothing had set worldwide fashion trends.

 The prevailing point of view is that the people's adherence to Kim's cult of personality was solely out of respect for Kim Il Sung or out of fear of punishment for failure to pay homage.
 Media and government sources from outside North Korea generally support this view, while North Korean government sources aver that it was genuine hero worship.
-The song "No Motherland Without You", sung by the KPA State Merited Choir, was created especially for Kim in 1992 and is frequently broadcast on the radio and from loudspeakers on the streets of Pyongyang.
+The song "No Motherland Without You", sung by the KPA State Merited Choir, was created especially for Kim in 1992 and was frequently broadcast on the radio, television, and from loudspeakers on the streets of Pyongyang.